Skip to content

 • strict: Default, The channels are used in the order they are defined in the channels list.
 Only packages from the first channel that has the package are used.
 This ensures that different variants for a single package are not mixed from different channels.
 Using packages from different incompatible channels like conda-forge and main can lead to hard to debug ABI incompatibilities.

-We strongly recommend not to switch the default. - disabled: There is no priority, all package variants from all channels will be set per package name and solved as one.
+• disabled: There is no priority, all package variants from all channels will be set per package name and solved as one.
 Care should be taken when using this option.
 Since package variants can come from any channel when you use this mode, packages might not be compatible.
 This can cause hard to debug ABI incompatibilities.

 We strongly discourage using this option.